Olympias of Armenia: Queen of Armenia

-When Olympias arrived in Armenia with St. Nerses I, Olympias was married to Arsaces II.
+Olympias is the first known wife of Arsaces II.
 Although Olympias had no children with Arsaces II, they appeared to have a happy marriage, as Arsaces II loved Olympias.
 The Romans considered Olympias as the legitimate wife of Arsaces II as this Queen consort, maintained her influence on her husband.
 Arsaces II was faithful to the Roman and Christian alliance and Olympias would have become a very powerful, wealthy and influential woman in Armenian society.